 - 40x faster indexing with Elasticsearch for Hadoop - over a gigabyte per second!

 A common complaint from our clients is how difficult it is to find staff with experience of search applications and in particular Apache Lucene/Solr or Elasticsearch.
-With the explosive growth of open source search over the last few years, there simply aren't enough people on the market with the right skills and experience.
-I know of some projects that have been ...Continue reading
+With the explosive growth of open source search over the last few years, there simply aren't enough people on the market with the right skills and...Continue reading

 As I'm currently writing content for our new Flax website (which is taking far longer than anticipated for various reasons I won't bore you with) I've been thinking about the sort of projects we encounter at Flax.
 You might find this useful if you're planning or starting a search project with Solr or Elasticsearch.
 Note that not everything we do fits cleanly into these four categories!